Privacy at Scale: Introducing the PrivaSeer Corpus of Web Privacy Policies: Document Filtering

+\textbf{Content Extraction.} Manual inspection of the English language web pages showed that they included content other than the main text: often they had a header, a footer, a navigation menu, and banners.
+We refer to this extra content in a web page as \textit{boilerplate}.
+Boilerplate draws away from the focus of the main content in a web page and therefore various techniques have been used to remove boilerplate from web pages \citep{gottron2007evaluating, weninger2016web}.
+After manual comparison of a number of content extraction tools, we used the open-source Python package \textit{boilerpipe} \citep{kohlschutter2010boilerplate} due to its superior performance.
+Boilerpipe effectively strips web pages of boilerplate using shallow text features, structural features and density based features.

+\textbf{Document Classification.} Some of the web pages in the English language candidate document set may not have been privacy policies and instead simply satisfied our URL selection criteria.
+To separate privacy policies from other web documents we used a supervised machine learning approach.
+Two researchers in the team labeled 1,600 randomly selected candidate documents based on a preset scheme in consultation with a privacy expert.
+While both the researchers had substantial prior experience with privacy policies, the privacy expert was consulted to eliminate uncertainty in the annotations of a few documents.
+Lack of agreement in the annotations occurred for six documents, which were settled by discussion with the expert.
+Out of 1,600 documents, 1,145 were privacy policies and 455 were not privacy policies.

-We trained a random forest classifier on 1000 manually labelled documents using features extracted from the URLs and the words in the web page.
-We trained three separate models: one using the features extracted from the URL, one using the features extracted from the web page, and one combined model using features from both.
+We trained four supervised machine learning models using the manually labelled documents with features extracted from the URLs and the words in the web page.
+We trained three random forest models and fine-tuned a transformer based pretrained language model, namely RoBERTa \citep{liu2019roberta}.
+The three random forest models were trained on three different sets of features: one using the features extracted from the URL, one using the features extracted from the document content, and a combined model using features from both.

-For the URL model, the words in the URL path were extracted and the tf-idf of each term was recorded to create the features.
-As privacy policy URLs tend to be shorter and have fewer path segments, they were added as features.
-As the classes were unbalanced, we over-sampled from the minority class using the synthetic minority over-sampling technique \citep{chawla2002smote}.
-For the document model, we used tf-idf features after tokenizing the document using a regex tokenizer and removing stop words.
+For the URL model, the words in the URL path were extracted and the tf-idf of each term was recorded to create the features \citep{baykan2009purely}.
+As privacy policy URLs tend to be shorter and have fewer path segments than typical URLs, length and the number of path segments were added as features.
+Since the classes were unbalanced, we over-sampled from the minority class using the synthetic minority over-sampling technique (SMOTE) \citep{chawla2002smote}.
+Similarly, for the document model, we used tf-idf features after tokenizing the document using a regex tokenizer and removing stop words.
 The combined model was a combination of the URL and document features.

-All the above models were trained using random forest classifiers.
+To train the RoBERTa model on the privacy policy classification task, we used the sequence classification head of the pretrained language model from HuggingFace \citep{Wolf2019HuggingFacesTS}.
+We used the pretrained RoBERTa tokenizer to tokenize text extracted from the documents.
+Since Roberta accepts a maximum of 512 tokens as input, only the first 512 tokens of text from the documents were used for training while the rest was discarded.
+As shown in the analysis section, the average length of a privacy policy in terms of the number of words is 1,871.
+Thus 512 tokens would take into account about a fourth of an average privacy policy.